-The earliest of these sources is Sefer Yesira, the most ancient book on Jewish mysticism, which also deals with linguistic theory (Kaplan 1997).
-The dating of this source is somewhat disputed, varying between the second to third centuries CE (Hayman 1987; Benton 2004), the third to sixth centuries CE (Scholem 1972), the sixth to seventh centuries CE (Weiss 2011), or even later (Allony 1982).
-Sefer Yesira mentions two important points regarding the nature of reš: first, it maintains that the segment had two different types of pronunciation, similarly to the phonemes /b g d k p t/ which have fricative allophones in post-vocalic environments - "There are seven double letters, bgd kprt [...] these are pronounced in two ways, which are two opposites - soft and hard, a strong structure as opposed to a weak one".
-Second, it classifies reš among the consonants pronounced at the front of the mouth, "between the teeth and with the tongue", suggesting that during the time of Sefer Yesira, reš was either alveolar or dental.
-Several researchers (Morag 1960; Revell 1981; Khan 1995, among others) noted that the inclusion of reš among /b g d k p t/ is typical of the Babylonian vocalization tradition, in which reš is marked with a dageš lene in the same environments as of these plosives (Yeivin 1985).
+1997).
+The dating of this source is somewhat disputed, varying between the Mishnaic period around the 2nd-3rd centuries CE (Hayman 1987; Benton 2004), the 3rd-6th centuries CE (Scholem 1972), the 6th-7th centuries CE (Weiss 2011), or even later (Allony 1982).
+Sefer Yesira mentions two important points regarding the nature of resh: first, it maintains that the segment had two different types of pronunciation, similarly to the phonemes b, g, d, k, p, t, which have fricative allophones in post-vocalic environments (see 2.1.2) - "There are seven double letters, bgd kprt [...] these are pronounced in two ways, which are two opposites - soft and hard, a strong structure as opposed to a weak one".
+Second, it classifies resh among the consonants pronounced at the front of the mouth, "between the teeth and with the tongue",27 suggesting that during the time of Sefer Yesira, resh was either alveolar or dental.
+Several researchers (Morag 1960; Revell 1981; Khan 1995, among others) noted that the inclusion of resh among b, g, d, k, p, t is typical of the Babylonian vocalization tradition, in which resh is marked with a dagesh lene (see 3.1) in the same environments as of these plosives (Yeivin 1985).28